Single-fact operators

 strip

-Set Operators
+Set operators

 Union (|)

-Combines two arrays, removing duplicates:
+The union operator combines two arrays, removing duplicates:

 Intersection (&)

-Finds common elements between two arrays:
+The intersection operator finds common elements between two arrays:

 Implicit Boolean Conditions

-! to negate boolean expressions directly:
+Use ! to negate boolean expressions directly in conditions:

 not: Used for negating atoms (checking if a predicate doesn’t exist)!: Used for negating boolean expressions